GLOBAL MARKETS-Stocks rebound but head for worst January since 2016

 By Tommy Wilkes

-LONDON, Jan 31 (Reuters) - Stocks staged a modest rebound on Monday as traders put aside concerns about inflation and the crisis in Ukraine to dip back in, but global equities are still headed for their worst January since 2016 after a bruising month for riskier assets.
+LONDON, Jan 31 (Reuters) - Stocks staged a modest rebound on Monday as traders put aside concerns about interest rate rises and the crisis in Ukraine to dip back in, but global equities are still headed for their worst January since 2016 after a bruising month.

-The rise in European and Asian shares follows a late surge on Wall Street on Friday when a series of forecast-beating company earnings, including from tech giant Apple, helped stabilise investor sentiment after a series of volatile sessions.
+The rise in European shares follows a late surge on Wall Street on Friday after a series of forecast-beating company earnings, including from tech giant Apple, helped stabilise investor sentiment after a series of volatile sessions.

-Still, investors say the backdrop for equities remains uncertain as central banks raise interest rates -- the Bank of England is expected to hike again on Thursday -- and another jolt higher in oil prices adds to inflationary worries.
+Still, investors say the backdrop for equities remains uncertain as central banks tighten policy -- the Bank of England is expected to hike rates again on Thursday -- and another jolt higher in oil prices adds to inflationary worries.

-Lunar New Year holidays made for thin conditions and MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS gained 0.73% in slow trade.
+Lunar New Year holidays made for thin trading conditions in Asia.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS closed up 0.68%.

-S&P 500 futures ESc1 pointed to a flat open while Nasdaq futures NQc1 were higher.
+S&P 500 futures ESc1 pointed to a lower open while Nasdaq futures NQc1 climbed 0.4%.
+The tech-heavy Nasdaq .NDX has borne the brunt of selling and is down 14% from a record peak last year.

-The MSCI World index .MIWD00000PUS, while higher on Monday, remains down more than 6% in January -- the worst start to the year since 2016.
+The MSCI World index .MIWD00000PUS, while higher on Monday, remains down 6.2% in January - the worst start to the year since 2016.
+Before Friday's rebound the index was headed for its worst January since the global financial crisis in 2008.

 "This is not the classic selloff affecting lower quality underperforming companies.
 This selloff is driven not by fundamentals but by the action of central banks at a time when growth is very strong," said Flavio Carpenzano, Investment Director, Capital One Group.